kwpid/lim-rblx/replit.md

 ## Overview
 This project is a Roblox crate opening/unboxing game designed to provide an engaging unboxing experience.
 Players can open virtual crates to acquire items of varying rarities and values, managed by a weighted probability system.
 Key features include a player-to-player trading system, comprehensive admin tools for item management, robust data persistence, an interactive inventory, Discord webhook notifications, and the ability to equip virtual goods.
 The project aims to offer a feature-rich and dynamic virtual economy within Roblox.

+## Recent Changes
+- **2025-11-02**: Fixed critical race condition in trading system where TradeClient would hang indefinitely if it loaded before TradeServer created required folders.
+Added 30-second timeouts to all WaitForChild calls and comprehensive debug logging to both TradeServer and TradeClient for easier diagnosis.

 ## User Preferences
 - User will test the game in Roblox and provide feedback
 - Agent cannot test in Roblox, so user is responsible for testing